Rosedale station (Toronto)

 There is only one entrance to the station, the entrance acts as the concourse, and the subway platforms are directly below.
 Wi-Fi service is available at this station.

 As of 2022, construction had started to install two elevators to make Rosedale station accessible.
 The elevators will connect the street-level concourse to each of the north- and southbound platforms.
-Completion is expected in 2024.
+Construction is expected to be completed in mid-2025.